MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/nic-teaming/NIC-Teaming-MAC-Address-Use-and-Management.md

 >Applies to: Windows Server 2016

 When you configure a NIC Team with switch independent mode and either address hash or dynamic load distribution, the team uses the media access control (MAC) address of the primary NIC Team member on outbound traffic.
 The primary NIC Team member is a network adapter selected by the operating system from the initial set of team members.

-The primary team member is the first team member to bind to the team after you create it or after the host computer is restarted.
+It is the first team member to bind to the team after you create it or after the host computer is restarted.
 Because the primary team member might change in a non-deterministic manner at each boot, NIC disable/enable action, or other reconfiguration activities, the primary team member might change, and the MAC address of the team might vary.

 In most situations this doesn't cause problems, but there are a few cases where issues might arise.